Grant Robertson: Businesses with 40 per cent reduction in revenue will be eligible for wage subsidy

 Grant Robertson says he is "as keen as anyone else" to move to level 1 next week.

-The Finance Minister said New Zealand's economy would be opened up even more within a week if we make the move.
+The Finance Minister said the economy would be opened up even more within the next seven days if New Zealand makes the move.

 Cabinet is set to decide if the country will move to level 1 on Monday.